Tatang94/maxclone/replit.md

-✓ Session management and security features operational ✓ Server running stable on PHP 8.2 with port 5000 accessibility ✓ All progress tracker items completed for Replit environment migration
+✓ Session management and security features operational ✓ Server running stable on PHP 8.2 with port 5000 accessibility ✓ All progress tracker items completed for Replit environment migration ✓ Added PostgreSQL database with hybrid SQLite fallback system (June 26, 2025) ✓ Configured automatic database detection and connection switching ✓ Created complete PostgreSQL schema with all required tables and relationships ✓ Implemented database-agnostic functions for cross-compatibility ✓ PostgreSQL now serves as primary database with enhanced performance

 ## User Preferences